aoksys-platform-engineering/helm-charts/charts/chc-lib/README.md

 | containers                    | dict           | {}                  | Containers to inject into pods.
 Follows the `ContainerSpec` input schema.
 See [ContainerSpec](#containerspec) in README for more.                                               |
 | initContainers                | dict           | omitted             | Containers to inject into pods.
 Follows the `ContainerSpec` input schema plus a mandatory `weight` value for odering.
 See [InitContainers](#initcontainers) in README for more. |

-You can use any of the above listed values when configuring a pod.
-Note that if you don't set any value, the `chc-lib` defaults are used.
+You can use any of the listed values when to configure a pod.
+Note that if you don't set any value, `chc-lib` defaults are used.

 ### PodSecurityContext
-When configuring the `securityContext` in a `PodTemplate`, you can provide values either as string or dict.
+When configuring the `securityContext` in a `PodTemplate`, you can provide values as string or dict.

-The generated output depends on the type of values provided:
+The output depends on the provided data type:
 - Dict value: The value is used as-is without further processing.
 An empty dict (`{}`) is valid input, too.
-- String value: The chart checks if the string matches a preset name and if it does, returns the corresponding YAML block.
-If it doesn't match a preset name, an error message is returned that lists all presets available.
+- String value: The chart checks if the value matches a preset name and if it does, returns the corresponding YAML block.
+If it doesn't match a preset name, an error message is printed that lists all presets available.

 <table>
   <thead>